 Why did the white crayon and white oil pastel resist the watercolor paint while the white glue did not?

-- Alpine Tree Watercolor Resist Art
+- Winter Tree Black Glue Watercolor Resist Art

 - Under the Sea Black Glue Watercolor Resist Art Projects

 - Fall Leaves Black Glue Watercolor Resist Art Project